adolfintel/TDF/README.md

 To put it short: if you're worried about telemetry and data collection in games, you just don't want games to put files all over your system or you just want to package games, TDF is good; if you're going to run GTAV_Installer.exe (2.9MB) downloaded from SkidEmpressReloadedLegitCracks69.ru it is very much not.

 ## TODOs and future improvements
-* Replace Steam Runtime "scout" with "sniper" or similar alternative to make TDF less dependant on system libraries
 * Localization (TDF has hardcoded English strings at the moment)
 * Automatically recognize some known problematic games and apply tweaks to the configuration
+* Find some way to build against old versions of glibc for better compatibility, ideally using the Steam Runtime SDK (Wine-tkg currently fails to build on debian-based distrosd due to conflicting dependencies)

 ## Videos
 * [Basic usage - Installing a game from GOG](https://downloads.fdossena.com/geth.php?r=tdfvideo1)